Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Experiments

-Single-agent methods include: (1)~\textit{RAG-COT}: The state-of-the-art approach that prompts a single LLM to use provided evidences for verification.
-The method was employed by the top three solutions in the AVeriTeC Challenge \cite{infact,hero,CTU_at_averitec}, albeit with variations in evidence retrieval strategies, prompting methods, and LLM backbones.
-In our experiments, we implement chain-of-thought (CoT) prompting strategy from \citet{hero}, using GPT-4o \cite{gpt4o} and Llama-3.1-8B-Instruct \cite{llama} (referred to as Llama-3.1) as the backbones.
-(2)~\textit{RAG-SFT}: An enhanced version of the RAG-COT baseline, where the LLM undergoes standard SFT for claim verification.
-We leverage the open-source checkpoint based on Llama-3.1 provided by \citet{hero}.
+\textbf{Single-agent} baselines prompt a single LLM to use the provided evidence to predict the verdict of the claims.
+SOTA methods employ the chain-of-thought (CoT) prompting strategy \cite{cot} to enhance the reasoning capabilities of zero-shot LLMs.
+Specifically, we evaluate two such prompting strategies: \textit{CoT} \cite{yang_and_rocha}, and \textit{InFact} \cite{infact}.
+In addition to zero-shot methods, we also include (3) \textit{HerO} \cite{hero}, which conducts supervised fine-tuning (SFT) on the training split of the AVeriTeC dataset to further improve the performance of single LLMs.

-\hhr{Multi-agent methods include: (1)~\textit{Majority}: This baseline follows the approach of \citet{fact_audit}, in which three independent RAG-COT-based agents verify each claim individually.
-The final verdict is determined via majority voting among the three agents, using the voting prompt from their official implementation.
-(2)~\textit{Cooperation}: This baseline adapts the CAMEL framework \cite{camel}, which simulates collaborative interactions between an AI user and an AI assistant, to perform claim verification using the same prompting strategy as RAG-COT.
-Both GPT-4o and Llama-3.1 are used as backbones for all multi-agent baselines.}
+\textbf{Multi-agent} baselines include: (1)~\textit{Majority}: \citet{fact_audit} propose employing three independent agents to verify each claim, with the final verdict determined by majority voting among the agents.
+In our implementation, each agent uses the CoT baseline, and we adopt the majority voting prompt from the official implementation of \citet{fact_audit}.\footnote{\url{https://github.com/DanielLin97/FACT-AUDIT}} (2)~\textit{Cooperation}: This baseline utilises the CAMEL framework \cite{camel}, which simulates collaborative task-solving through structured interactions between an AI user and an AI assistant.
+We leverage the official implementation of CAMEL and use the prompt of the CoT baseline as the task description.\footnote{\url{https://github.com/camel-ai/camel}}

-Ablational configurations include: (1) \textit{DebateCV w/o D-SFT \& D-DPO}: A variant of our framework without any post-training for the Moderator.
-For computational efficiency, we use GPT-4o-mini, as the Debaters, while the Moderator is based on GPT-4o and Llama-3.1.
-(2) \textit{DebateCV w/o D-DPO}: A variant where the Moderator (Llama-3.1) undergoes only D-SFT, excluding the Corrector to construct preference pairs for D-DPO.
-(3) \textit{DebateCV}: The full framework, where the Moderator (Llama-3.1) is post-trained using both D-SFT and D-DPO.

-Other implementation details of the baselines, such as hyper-parameters and training strategies, are presented in Appendix~\ref{sec:implement}.

-\paragraph{Metrics.} We adopt both overall accuracy (Acc.) and the AVeriTeC score (AVer.) \cite{averitec}, which is accuracy when evidence is sufficient, for comprehensive evaluation.
-The AVeriTeC score first evaluates evidence quality using the METEOR score \( f(\hat{\mathcal{E}}, \mathcal{E}) \), where \( f \) denotes the scoring function that compares the (collected) evidences \( \hat{\mathcal{E}} \) and the ground-truth evidences \( \mathcal{E} \).
-A threshold of \( f(\hat{\mathcal{E}}, \mathcal{E}) \geq 0.25 \) is then applied to determine whether adequate evidences are collected.
-The AVeriTeC score is the accuracy of the predicted claim verdicts where the evidence score exceeds this threshold.
-Notably, AVeriTeC score is equivalent to accuracy in the golden evidence condition, and is constant zero in the no-evidence condition.